Packet Capture Overview

 Proactive PCAP Enablement

-Retention Time for Proactive Packet Capture:
+Retention Time for Proactive PCAP

-Captured packets are retained for 7 days.
+Packet captures are retained for 7 days.
 During this period, network administrators can access, analyze, and download the captured packet data to gain insights into network performance and diagnose issues.
 After the 7-day retention period, the captured data is automatically purged to make room for new captures, ensuring efficient use of storage resources.
+Packet captures can be accessed from the Stored captures tab as explained in the section below.

 Stored Captures